When does the 2022 NFL season start? - NBC Sports

 RELATED: Aaron Donald calls Josh Allen “Futuristic Big Ben”

 There are still so many unanswered questions surrounding the upcoming 2022 NFL season.
-What will the status be for Deshaun Watson and the Browns once we get to September?
+How will Deshaun Watson’s 11-game suspension affect the Cleveland Browns?
 Baker Mayfield has officially landed with the Carolina Panthers, where does that leave Jimmy Garoppolo?
 We witnessed Davante Adams, Tyreek Hill, Stefon Diggs, Terry McLaurin, and Deebo Samuel–five of the NFL’s best wide receivers–get paid this off-season, who will be next?

 At this point, only time will tell.
 Buckle up for the ride and follow along with ProFootballTalk for the latest news, storylines, and updates surrounding the 2022 NFL Season.